Min Ping Yu No. 5202: Background

-Fujian fishermen numbering in thousands each year sneaked across the strait into Taiwan after the lifting of martial law in Taiwan in 1987, as the economy of Taiwan was much better than that of mainland China at the time.
+Fujian fishermen numbering in thousands each year unlawfully crossed the strait into Taiwan after the lifting of martial law in Taiwan in 1987, as the economy of Taiwan was much better than that of mainland China at the time.
 Since the ROC government refused any contact with the PRC government, the ROC government repatriated them by seized mainland Chinese fishing boats.
 Taiwanese authorities ordered that deportees be locked in sealed holds to prevent them from forcing the ship to return to Taiwan.
 On July 21, 1990, 25 mainland Chinese illegal immigrants died from suffocation on fishing boat Min Ping Yu No. 5540 in a repatriation operation, which had caused indignation in mainland China and Taiwan.

 In response to criticisms from the Taiwanese public, on August 13, a high-profile repatriation was arranged by the Taiwanese authorities.
 Legislators and the media were invited to witness the repatriation of mainland Chinese illegal immigrants.
 Before the repatriation operation, legislators including Jaw Shaw-kong, Lin Cheng-chieh and Stella Chou visited "Jinglu" detention center and talked to the mainland Chinese illegal immigrants to be repatriated in this operation.
 The boat departed from Nanfang'ao Port, Su'ao Town, Yilan County, Taiwan carrying 50 mainland Chinese illegal immigrants and was accompanied by Taiwan naval vessels.

 Incident

-At 10:08 pm on August 13, at 13 nautical miles to the north of Keelung, the fishing boat was hit by the accompanying frigate ROCS Wen Shan PF-834 and broke into two pieces.
+At 10:08 pm on August 13, at 13 nautical miles to the north of Keelung, the fishing boat collided with accompanying frigate ROCS Wen Shan PF-834 and broke into two pieces.
 The rear part of the boat sank.
 A rescue operation by the Taiwan's Navy followed and saved 29 people.
 They were taken back to Keelung military port at 4pm the next day and a press conference was held.
 According to the captain of the frigate, the boat accelerated and veered to the left in front of the frigate, so the frigate hit the boat, while survivors said that the frigate hit the boat while swerving to avoid a Taiwanese fishing boat.
 The survivors also accused Taiwan's Navy of delaying rescue operation which had caused more deaths, which the Navy captain denied.
 The survivors also said that people had been kept in sealed holds, but they had opened the covers before the incident, otherwise there would have been more victims.
 Later, the Taiwan military did not allow the survivors to speak out to the media while being held again in the detention center.